Frequently Asked Questions (FAQ)

 While flax and hemp products supply omega 3 and omega 6 fatty acids, the body must convert omega 3s into DHA and EPA.
 This is not an efficient process and it’s great if you choose to supplement the diet with DHA and EPA.

-There are a number of algae-sourced omega 3 supplements on the market to supply DHA and EPA.
-It is perfectly okay to use human supplements, but please be sure the supplement you choose does not contain vitamin D or vitamin E. Some human supplements have levels of vitamin D or E that are too high for your dog or cat.
+Otherwise, there are a number of algae-sourced omega 3 supplements on the market to supply DHA and EPA.
+It is perfectly okay to use human supplements, but please be sure the supplement you choose does not contain excessive amounts of vitamin D or vitamin E. Some human supplements have levels of vitamin D or E that are too high for your dog or cat.
+A small amount of vitamin E is okay.

-A few supplement options include Udo’s Choice DHA oil, Nordic Naturals Algae Omega softgels, Doctor’s Best Vegan DHA from Algae softgels, Dr. Fuhrman’s DHA + EPA oil, and Source Natural’s Vegan Omega-3s softgels.
+A few supplement softgel options include Nordic Naturals Algae Omega softgels, Doctor’s Best Vegan DHA from Algae softgels, Dr. Fuhrman’s DHA + EPA oil, and Source Natural’s Vegan Omega-3s softgels.
 Again, this list is not exhaustive.
 Softgels can be opened and added to food.

 The amount of DHA + EPA recommended for cats and dogs varies a great deal from one source to the next.
 We recommend consulting your vet or an animal nutritionist for a recommended amount.